 According to a recent survey, only 1/3 of the U.S. population knows what 529 plans are.
-With over the national student debt surpassing $1.5 trillion and impacting 44 million Americans, a tax-advantaged college savings plan that grows a lot faster than a regular savings account sounds like a best-kept secret, right?
+With national student debt surpassing $1.5 trillion and impacting 44 million Americans, a tax-advantaged college savings plan that grows a lot faster than a regular savings account sounds like a best-kept secret, right?

 While there are pros and cons to starting a 529 plan, the general consensus is that they are a smart way to save for your child’s educational future.
 We’re here to cover the who, what, when, and how of 529 plans through the eyes of financial experts, parents who have started 529 plans, and kids who grew up to use them.